Azure/azure-powershell/src/Sql/Sql/help/Az.Sql.md

 Clears the vulnerability assessment settings of a server.

 ### [Complete-AzSqlInstanceDatabaseLogReplay](Complete-AzSqlInstanceDatabaseLogReplay.md)
-Completes a log replay service for the given SQL Managed Database.
+Completes Log Replay service for the given database.

 ### [Convert-AzSqlDatabaseVulnerabilityAssessmentScan](Convert-AzSqlDatabaseVulnerabilityAssessmentScan.md)
 Converts a vulnerability assessment scan results to Excel format.